yoonmoonsick/dnd2024/README.md

 ## Weapon Mastery Properties

-Each weapon has a mastery property, which is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
-The properties are defined below.
-Only the Barbarian, Fighter, Paladin, Ranger, and Rogue classes can benefit from Weapon Mastery.
-You can also select "Weapon Master" Feat to get the benefit.
-You can gain the benefits either by obtaining the Blessed Strike passive at Cleric level 7, or by reaching level 6 in the College of Swords or the College of Valor as a Bard.
+Weapon Mastery properties are only available to characters with a feature that unlocks them, like the Weapon Mastery feature itself.
+Generally, classes and subclasses that gain Extra Attack, along with Rogues, can use these properties.
+This includes Barbarians, Rangers, College of Valor Bards, and Bladesinging Wizards.
+You can also gain these benefits as a Cleric who obtains the Blessed Strike passive at level 7, or by choosing the Weapon Master feat.

 - Cleave
   - Greataxe, Halberd